Frequently Asked Questions

 The UniPortal offers access to a variety of resources including the course catalogue, course registration, changing your personal details and termination of enrolment.

-Prospective students can only qualify for university studies if they meet certain requirements.
+To qualify for university studies, prospective students must meet specific admission requirements.
 These are published centrally and can be found under application and admission.
-Once you have applied, your documents will be reviewed.
-You will then be informed if your application has been approved.
+After you submit your applcation, your documents will be reviewed.
+You will be notified once a decision has been reached.